Buckets of Grain: Daily Life in Byzantine Chersonesos

 One of the hearths was particularly rich.
 The largest portion of the paleobotanical evidence it produced consisted of grain, including barley, millet, Italian millet (setaria italica), rye, einkorn wheat, and emmer, in addition to bread wheat (although the latter still contributed the largest number of grains).
 It also contained the remains of lentils, hazelnuts, walnuts, and fig seeds, as well as an olive pit.
 Some inedible remains were also represented, mainly from weeds present in cultivated fields and grassy areas (e.g. galium aparine, the seeds of which are common intrusions among threshed cereal grains).
 Although the identifiable paleobotanical specimens in this hearth number only 75, we can draw several preliminary conclusions, especially since the deposit is likely to belong to a brief chronological horizon between the late 11th and early 12th centuries AD.
 First, the range of grains used shows that the diet at Chersonesos at this time, at least in this household, had more variety than literary sources might suggest—the predominance of bread wheat is far less marked than one might expect, for example, although this might also be explained by cooking practices (perhaps bread itself was baked elsewhere or purchased, while the grains here were used in porridges and stews).
 On the other hand, millet, usually deprecated as a foodstuff in the written sources, is well represented.
 Second, the presence of the olive pit indicates that traded staples from Asia Minor or the Mediterranean were available even to consumers of modest means in this period.
 As we mentioned above, it is generally believed that the olive was never cultivated in Crimea, and thus olive remains almost certainly indicate importation.
 Third, the variety of grains, the other examples of fruits and nuts, and the evidence for weeds from cultivated fields all tend to indicate active cultivation in the immediate area of Chersonesos in this period.
 This last point relates to one of the more interesting questions that our evidence raises, and one to which we hope to apply other research methods as well.
 Given the turmoil of the late 10th century at Chersonesos, and given the general instability of the area in the following centuries, it will be very interesting to examine agricultural patterns in the city's hinterland.
 Investigations at several Greek and Roman sites in the chora suggest a general abandonment of intensive agriculture after the Roman period, but as part of a separate project, we hope to supplement these impressions with a careful study of the palynological record in at least one soil core that contains a large medieval deposit.

-These, then, are the results of the first season of research.
 Part of our program in the coming season involves the completion of the study of the paleobotanical remains; the publication of this sample material will, we think, be greatly aided by its integration into our GIS-based documentation system.
 Most of our research during the summer of 2006, however, will be focused on the better-preserved pieces of carbonized wood and wooden objects.
-The goal of this examination is a better understanding of the types of wood available at Chersonesos and the different purposes for which they were used, as well as knowledge of wood-working technologies and of the role of wood in Late Byzantine architecture at Chersonesos.
+The goal of this examination is a better understanding of the types of wood available at Chersonesos and the different purposes for which they were used, as well as knowledge of wood-working technologies and of the role of wood in late Byzantine architecture at Chersonesos.